TheodoreBartsokas/ner/README.md

 ## Report

-A detailed report describing the methodology, implementation, and results can be found here: https://www.overleaf.com/read/jbwczkfpkjxv#aafa93
+A detailed report describing the methodology can be found here: https://www.overleaf.com/read/jbwczkfpkjxv#aafa93

 ## Example Outputs